 Paradoxically we have never had so many new business requests for ‘a new logo’.
-In the current communications landscape the marque itself is having to be reconsidered.
+In the current communications landscape the single marque itself is having to be reconsidered.
 Increasingly, there are greater opportunities for the visual identity to be applied but a single, static marque is becoming marginalised.
 We talk about a brand tapestry where identity can be applied creatively over multifarious communication channels.
-A logo, logotype or marque clearly has its uses.
-But, it is important to remember that it is really only a fairly quick and dirty link to a brand.
+A logo, logotype or marque clearly has its place.
+But, it is important to remember that it is really only a relatively crude link to a brand.
 Sometimes this is absolutely necessary.
 However, it is more powerful and resonant to articulate an entity through the essence of the communication piece.
-The words, the composition, the colour, the imagery, the materials employed and the quality of production.
+The words, the composition, the colour, the imagery, UX, the materials employed and the quality of production.
 These signifiers are more capable and sophisticated at describing the values, ethos, history and ambition of a brand.
 For example, the branded communications we produce for the National Trust, don’t display the logo marque itself once passed the ‘threshold’.
 Though clearly these comms are unmistakably National Trust.
 Context here is also very important.

 A logo marque clearly has its place.
 For validation often or when space is very limited.
-Think of the ‘logo soup’ often found behind interviews of sportsmen and women.
-In some ways it kind of works but in many respects it feels awkward and unsatisfactory.
+Think of the ‘logo soup’ often found behind interviews of sports men and women.
+In some ways it sort of works but in many respects feels awkward and unsatisfactory.